csicar/pskt/README.md

 When compiling with `kotlinc` you might get some weird errors like `OutOfMemory` exceptions.
 This can be fixed by using a gradle build script.
 See [kotlin test](https://github.com/csicar/pskt/tree/kotlin/kotlin/build.gradle) for an example.

+Sometimes the kotlin compiler reports this error: `e: ...Main.kt: (6, 8): Redeclaration: Module` The fix is removing the gradle build folder and compiling again: `rm -r build`

 Implementation
 --------------